Table of Contents

 Management control is facilitated by a formal system that includes a recurring cycle of activities.

-• Management control system should be designed and operated with the principle of goal congruence in mind.
+6. Goal congruence: • The goals of an organization’s individual members should be consistent with the goals of the organization itself.
+Management control system should be designed and operated with the principle of goal congruence in mind.

 7. Strategy formulation – is the process of deciding on the goals of the organization and the strategies for attaining these goals.

-• focus of many management science and operations research techniques.
+- focus on many management science and operations research techniques.

-9. Management control system – system used by management to control the activities of an organization.
+9. Management control system – the system used by management to control the activities of an organization.